mikefarah/yq/pkg/yqlib/doc/operators/add.md

 ```

 ## Custom types: that are really strings
-when custom tags are encountered, yq will try to decode the underlying type.
+When custom tags are encountered, yq will try to decode the underlying type.

 Given a sample.yml file of:
 ```yaml